Behind the Resin Page: How Cairn Shaped a Public Resin Watch

 We are publishing this because it shows the kind of work Cairn is good at:

-• a first-pass signal built from public inputs
+- a first-pass page built from public inputs

-• a clear path from proof case to pilot
+- a clear path from proof case to a larger private implementation

 That is our version of a case study.

-If you want the signal itself, see the Resin Procurement Signal.
-If you want to test Cairn on a live category or operator workflow, ask us about a pilot.
+If you want the page itself, see Resin Procurement Watch (beta).
+If you want to test Cairn on a live category or operator workflow, ask us about a live question.

 Zac Ruiz